2018 Malaysia Cup final

-The 2018 Malaysia Cup Final was a football match which were played on 27 October 2018, to determine the champion of the 2018 Malaysia Cup.
+The 2018 Malaysia Cup final was a football match which were played on 27 October 2018, to determine the champion of the 2018 Malaysia Cup.
 It was the final of the 92nd edition of the Malaysia Cup, competition organised by the Football Association of Malaysia.

-It was played at the Shah Alam Stadium, in Shah Alam, Selangor, between Terengganu FC and Perak.
+It was played at the Shah Alam Stadium, in Shah Alam, Selangor, between Terengganu and Perak.
+Perak won 4–1 on a penalty shoot-out after a 3–3 draw at the end of extra time, securing the 8th title in the competition.

-Road to final
+Route to the final

 Note: In all results below, the score of the finalist is given first.